StijnOomes/DetectFaces/README.md

 # DetectFaces

-Detecting faces with Core Image and AV Foundation.
+Detecting faces with CoreImage and AVFoundation.

 [Detecting position and orientation of faces with iOS](https://stijnoomes.wordpress.com/2016/02/16/detecting-position-and-orientation-of-faces-with-ios-part-1/)